guldkage/Pterodactyl-Installer/README.md

 Read about [Pterodactyl](https://pterodactyl.io/) here.
 This script is not associated with the official Pterodactyl Project.

 # Features
+Supports newest version of Pterodactyl!
 This script is one of the only ones that has a well-functioning Switch Domains feature.

 - Install Panel
 - Install Wings